deltachat/deltachat-pages/_posts/2019-12-13-deltachat-identity.md

 If you have a [GitHub](https://github.com/deltachat/) account, like many Open Source developers do, you can click on "Login with GitHub".
 It's the same as "Login with Facebook, Twitter, etc." on other platforms, which we don't offer for privacy reasons.
-But now you can also choose "Login with DeltaChat Identity".
+But now you can also choose **"Login with DeltaChat Identity"**.

 ![An account creation form - on the right, it says "With DeltaChat Identity".](../assets/blog/delta-chat-identity-forum-signup.png)